 Chairing Meetings Training

 Many directors become Chairs without understanding the requirements of the role, and the significant challenge involved in demonstrating leadership of the board, rather than leadership by the board.
 As the Financial Reporting Council’s Guidance on Board Effectiveness states, ‘Good boards are created by good chairmen.
-The chairman creates the conditions for overall board and individual director effectiveness'.
+The chairman creates the conditions for the overall board and individual director effectiveness'.

 New or experienced Chairs looking to improve their understanding of the role and their performance.
 All those in board roles needing to understand the role of the Chair, or seeking to become a chair.
 Company secretaries and other governance professionals responsible for board support as well as Management interacting occasionally with the Chair.
 Suitable for local authorities/council and can be adjusted to suit needs of participants.
+Suitable for government training and public sector training.

 Participants will develop both a theoretical, and practical, understanding of what is required to become a Chair performing at a high level, how they can approach the task with a stronger sense of purpose, and how they can gain confidence that they are adding value to delivering the strategic direction of the organisation.